billmania/roboquest/docs/README_TheoryOfOperations.md

 displayed on the browser.
 The robot's actuators, both drive motors and servoes, can be controlled from the browser.

+## Logging

+Operating system log files are in /var/log.
+ROS log files are on the host OS in /var/lib/docker/volumes/ros_logs/_data.
+They're made available to the Docker containers as a docker volume named "ros_logs".

+Both the OS log files and the ROS log files are rotated aggressively, the former via logrotate and the latter via a few lines at the end of /etc/rc.local.

 ## Basic data flow

 The robot automatically and continuously publishes measurements